aerni/statamic-advanced-seo/UPGRADE.md

 The `advanced_seo_defaults` table has been replaced by `seo_set_localizations`.
 Additionally, a new `seo_set_configs` table has been added to store configuration data (enabled state, origins, etc.).

-> **Automated Migration**: When updating to v3.0, new migrations will be published and run automatically.
+> ✅ **Automated** — When updating to v3.0, new migrations will be published and run automatically.
 Data will be migrated from the old table to the new tables, and the old `advanced_seo_defaults` table will be dropped.

 ## SEO Field Values